agentrickard/domain/README.txt

 Some uses for this global variable might include:

-  - Block placement based on active subdomain (using PHP for block visibility).
+  - Block placement based on active domain (using PHP for block visibility).
-  - Ad tags inserted based on active subdomain.
+  - Ad tags inserted based on active domain.
-  - Theme switching based on subdomain.
+  - Theme switching based on domain.

 The 'error' element is new in 6.x.2 and is used to signal installation problems.
 Normally the 'error' element should not be set.
 See the API documentation of